apache/incubator-resilientdb-blog/_posts/2025-12-6-RaftProtocol.md

 -**Snapshots** - Replaces old log entries with a compact file of the current state to prevent the log from consuming all available memory and to allow followers to catch up quicker.

 -**Membership Changes** - Enables the safe addition or removal of servers from the cluster dynamically without shutting down the system or halting operations.

+-**Inconsistent progress stalls** - We appear to have some inconsistencies with the leader elections where the leader is chosen but does not appear to make progress.
+How often this state occurs seems to vary based on the number of nodes.
+This needs to be investigated.